 Continue to simmer until desired consistency is reached, adding more water as needed.
 Add the diced ham to the split pea soup during the last 10 minutes of cooking to heat through.

-Remove the ham bone and bay leaf and season with additional salt and pepper to taste.
+When you are ready to serve, remove the ham bone and bay leaf and season with additional salt and pepper to taste.
+I also add a little crushed red pepper flakes and a few dashes of hot sauce to make the soup slightly spicy.

 Enjoy!